How to create double exposures on film

 Related: Everything you need to know to get started with Super 8 film

 If you do decide to plan though, there are many factors that go into creating that “perfect” image.
-The of film, how scenes are metered, and the framing of shots are all essential when trying to create more intentional double exposures.
+The type of film, how scenes are metered, and the of shots are all essential when trying to create more intentional double exposures.
 Experimenting is key, and even though there can be a lot of disappointments, it’s worth it when one comes out exactly as you’d hoped.

 double exposure redscale